Netskopeは、2025年ガートナー、SASEプラットフォームのマジック・クアドラントで再びリーダーの1社として評価をいただきました。レポートを入手する

 POST request sending the private key to the attacker.

-Finally, after stealing the data, the page shows a message that says it was not possible to revoke and asks to try for another wallet.
+Finally, after stealing the data, the page shows a message that says it was not possible to revoke and asks to try for another digital wallet.
 It also automatically closes the modal and opens a new one for a different wallet.

 Screenshot of fake message displayed by the phishing page.